 A place to call home

-Two attractively furnished dormitories with large kitchens with tables that seat 12, and hogan-shaped living/family rooms with a
+Two attractively furnished dormitories with large kitchens with tables that seat 12, and hogan-shaped living/family rooms with a central fireplace, provide a comfortable living environment for kids who might never have experienced what most of us take for granted: a safe and nurturing home.

 Two house parents live with the kids in each of the dormitories, providing around-the-clock supervision and support to the children, 90 percent of whom are Navajo.
 The children range from toddlers to teenagers.